ibg101/dex_pulse/README.md

 - **Real-Time Liquidity Pool Detection**: DEX Pulse scans for newly created liquidity pools on the Solana blockchain and provides critical metadata in real-time.
 - **Optimized Performance**: The bot is optimized using Rust’s performance capabilities, enabling early detection of transactions before they are finalized.
-- **Custom Parsers**: The project uses custom-built parsers to analyze transaction instructions.
+- **Custom Parsers**: The project uses custom-built parsers to analyze instructions.
 This minimizes code size, reduces the reliance on external crates, and enhances performance by using **base58** encoding in RPC requests **instead of the heavier jsonParsed** format.
 - **Custom Lightweight RpcClient**: This project uses a custom, lightweight RpcClient, which allows for minimal overhead and maximum performance.
 Unlike most projects, it does not rely on the Solana official crates, which ensures better control and efficiency when interacting with Solana RPC.
 - **No External Services or Aggregators**: This project doesn't rely on aggregators or other third-party services, except for plain **Solana RPC**.
 This ensures maximum control, security, and reliability.
 - **Multi-DEX Support**: The architecture is designed to support unlimited DEX platforms.
 Currently, **Raydium** and **Meteora** are implemented, with plans to extend support to other platforms in the future.
 - **Telegram Integration**: The bot can post real-time liquidity pool data to a [Telegram channel](https://t.me/dex_pulse_scanner), providing insights on new pools immediately after they are created.
 Additionally, you can configure the bot to send updates to **your own Telegram channel**.
-To do this, simply set the `CHANNEL_USERNAME` variable in the `.env` file to `@your_channel` (replace with your actual Telegram channel username).
+To do this, simply set the `TELOXIDE_TOKEN` variable to the token, which can be obtained from `@BotFather` on Telegram and `CHANNEL_USERNAME` variable to `@your_channel` (replace with your actual Telegram channel username) in the `.env` file.
 This requires setting up the project locally or [getting in touch with me](https://t.me/ivn_bets) to configure it for you.

 ## Metadata Provided